subfuzion/appmesh.dev/README.md

 # App Mesh Workshop

-This is the repo for building the App Mesh workshop.
-It uses [VuewPress] for generating the static website hosted on GitHub.
+This is the repo for building the App Mesh Guide.
+It uses [VuePress] for generating the static website hosted on GitHub.

 For editing and serving the workshop docs locally, ensure that you have [Node] (version >= 8) installed on your system.